Sparsshgpt/efficient-page-replacement_simulator/Efficient-Page-Replacement-Simulator/README.md

 Lakshya Pandey(12408450)
 Kushagra Chouhan(12408848)

+---
-## 📝 License
+## 📄 License

-This project is for educational purposes.
+This project is licensed under the **MIT License**.

+You are free to use, modify, and distribute this project for personal or commercial purposes, provided that the original copyright and license notice are included.

+For more details, see the [LICENSE](LICENSE) file.